 - Add them to your homemade granola or granola bars.
 (Here’s the super simple, delicious, recipe I use.)

-- Add whole chia or ground flax seeds to breads and muffins for texture and nutrition.
+- Add whole chia or ground flax seeds to bread and muffins for texture and nutrition.

 - Make a chia seed pudding.
 This can be as simple as soaking seeds in milk or nut milk for a couple of hours or overnight.
 Add a drizzle of honey, and it makes a great breakfast.
 Or chocolate it up for a tasty dessert.